ctm/mb2-doc/src/series/2024/wsop-style.md

 ### All are welcome

 All events in this series are open to the public.
-Please spread the word.
+If you want to, spread the word to anyone you think might enjoy playing if there is no payout.
+However, I realize our current lack of funding is a horrible look for both CPC and myself, personally.
+So, if you don't want to spread the word, that's fine, too.

 ### Payouts

-Payments, depending on how many players[^12] participate:
+For tournaments with payouts (please see [Lack Of Funds Warning](#lack-of-funds-warning), above), the amount CPC will pay will depend on how many players[^12] participate:

 |Place| 2-4| 5-8|9-15|16-24|25 or more|
 |----:|---:|---:|---:|----:|---------:|